 One of the ways to identify your target audience is by collecting customer data.
 This data should include the occupation, age, gender, and other identifiers that can help you paint an accurate picture of your buyer persona.
 If you own a coffee shop and want to improve your marketing efforts, the demographics of your buyers will help you decide the best social media platforms for accessing your customer base.

 Suppose the coffee shop is located in a thriving college town, and the majority of your customers are college students and young professionals.
-In that case, you may want to use platforms like Instagram and Snapchat to reach them.
+In that case, you may want to use platforms like Instagram and Snapchat to reach them, you must try to get Instagram verification badge.
 According to data collected by Pew, 78% of 17 – 24-year-olds use Snapchat, Twitter, and Instagram.
 Therefore, it makes sense to invest in these social media platforms.

 - Track Your Online Reputation